moliu15/moliu15.github.io/_pages/research.md

 Many of my papers can be viewed as a sequence of **“STOP” messages** to the traditional predict-then-optimize paradigm.

-For a broader overview, see my tutorial: [**Decision-Focused Learning: When and Why Traditional Prediction Models Fail**](https://arxiv.org/abs/2606.21773).
+For a broader overview, see my 2026 INFORMS tutorial: [**Decision-Focused Learning: When and Why Traditional Prediction Models Fail**](https://arxiv.org/abs/2606.21773).
 </div>

 <ol class="paper-list">